notepadqq/notepadqq/README.md

 If you want to submit a package: https://github.com/notepadqq/notepadqq-packaging

 #### Compiling on macOS
-While we do not (yet) officially support it, compiling and running Notepadqq on macOS is not very difficult.
 Instructions can be found [here](https://github.com/notepadqq/notepadqq/wiki/Compiling-Notepadqq-on-macOS).